Lost in Translation: Simulation-Informed Bayesian Inference Improves Understanding of Molecular Motion From Neutron Scattering

 Having shown that, in the hypothetical case where only rotation is present in the incoherent dynamic structure factor, one can observe individual rotations, we now consider whether the anisotropic model retains strong support when translational motion is also present.
 Therefore, we convolve our model for rotation with one for Fickian diffusion at each $Q$-value,

-where $D^*$ is the Fickian translational self-diffusion coefficient, $\langle u^2 \rangle$ is the mean square displacement for the Debye-Waller factor, and $S_{\mathrm{R}}(Q, \omega)$ is either \cref{eqn:fit} or the isotropic rotational model. \cref{eqn:full} is significantly more constrained, using either the isotropic or anisotropic models, than the traditional approach to QENS analysis outlined in the introduction would achieve.
+where $D^*$ is the Fickian translational self-diffusion coefficient, $\langle u^2 \rangle$ is the mean square displacement for the Debye-Waller factor, and $S_{\mathrm{R}}(Q, \omega)$ is either \cref{eqn:fit} or the isotropic rotational model (\cref{eqn:iso}). \cref{eqn:full} is significantly more constrained, using either the isotropic or anisotropic models, than the traditional approach to QENS analysis outlined in the introduction would achieve.

 \cref{fig:energy}a presents the difference in Bayesian evidence between the isotropic and anisotropic models, using the incoherent dynamic structure factor from the full simulation trajectory.
 At a small $\omega$-dynamic range of $\qty{\pm0.5}{\milli\electronvolt}$, slightly above that of the IRIS measurements, it is not possible to distinguish between the two models.
 However, as the $\omega$-dynamic range is increased, the Bayesian evidence for the more complex model increases, and from $\qtyrange{\pm 0.75}{\pm1.25}{\milli\electronvolt}$ there is strong evidence for the anisotropic model.
 Representative marginal posterior distributions of the translational self-diffusion coefficient and rotational diffusion coefficients are given in Figs.~\ref{fig:energy}b, \ref{fig:energy}c, and \ref{fig:energy}d at \qty{\pm1.25}{\milli\electronvolt}.
 While the two rotational diffusion coefficients are distinct, their values differ slightly from those found by analysing the decomposed simulation.
 This difference may be due to the assumption that translation and rotation are completely uncorrelated, which is not accounted for when the molecular translation is removed, or the use of the numerical convolution to evaluate \cref{eqn:full}.
-At larger $\omega$-dynamic ranges, high-energy local motions that were observed in the real-space analysis above, are present in the simulated QENS signal (see~\ref{sec:high_energy}), this was also characterised experimentally within \cite{Kikuchi2023}. \cref{eqn:full} does not describe these high-energy motions, hence there is a sharp decrease in the support for the more complex model.
+At larger $\omega$-dynamic ranges, high-energy local motions that were observed in the real-space analysis above, are present in the simulated QENS signal, this was also characterised experimentally previously \cite{Kikuchi2023}.
+Neither \cref{eqn:full} nor the isotropic model describe these high-energy motions, therefore, the Bayesian evidence suggests that we should accept the ``null hypothesis'' of the less complex model.